ro-anders/multiplayer-adventure/README.md

   - `docker run -p 8000:8000 amazon/dynamodb-local`
 2. Run the Lobby Backend lambdas using SAM (port 3000)
   - `sam local start-api`
-  This mimics the APIGateway & Lambda
+  This mimics the APIGateway & Lambda.
+  If you want to actually send emails, you need to specify the gmail password with
+  - `sam local start-api --parameter-overrides EnvironmentType=development GMailPassword=<<password>>`
+  You can get the password from `lobby-be/.password` but never check that file into Github.
 3. Run the game-be backend game server (port 4000)
   - `docker build --platform linux/amd64 . -t roanders/h2hadv-server`
   - `docker run -p 4000:4000 -e NODE_ENV=development --network=host roanders/h2hadv-server`